dayna199524/Eternity-Holdings-Ltd./README.md

 >#### User Stories

->First Time Visitor Goals:
+First Time Visitor Goals:

->1.
-As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the company.
+1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the company.
->2.
-As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
+2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
->3.
-As a First Time Visitor, I want to know how trustworthy the business is.
+3. As a First Time Visitor, I want to know how trustworthy the business is.
 I want to look for testimonials to understand what their previous customers thought of them and I want to see evidence of previous investments either on the site or through social media presence.
 I also want to see if the company is a part of any accredited unions/organisations.
->4.
-As a First Time Visitor and potential investor/property seller, I want to easily find the company's contact details.
+4. As a First Time Visitor and potential investor/property seller, I want to easily find the company's contact details.
->5.
-As a First Time Visitor and potential investor, I want to understand what type of investments Eternity Holdings Ltd. handles.
+5. As a First Time Visitor and potential investor, I want to understand what type of investments Eternity Holdings Ltd. handles.
->6.
-As a First Time Visitor looking to sell my property, I want to know what type of properties Eternity Holdings Ltd. is interested in buying.
+6. As a First Time Visitor looking to sell my property, I want to know what type of properties Eternity Holdings Ltd. is interested in buying.
->7.
-As a First Time Visitor and investor, I want to know what profit I can make back from my investment.
+7. As a First Time Visitor and investor, I want to know what profit I can make back from my investment.

->Returning Visitor Goals:
+Returning Visitor Goals:

->1.
-As a Returning Visitor, I want to quickly get in touch with someone about investing/selling/obtaining more information.
+1. As a Returning Visitor, I want to quickly get in touch with someone about investing/selling/obtaining more information.
->2.
-As a Returning Visitor, I want to understand what a HMO or Serviced Accommodation Property is.
+2. As a Returning Visitor, I want to understand what a HMO or Serviced Accommodation Property is.
->3.
-As a Returning Visitor, I want to see updated investment outcomes to see if the returns on investments have improved or diminished.
+3. As a Returning Visitor, I want to see updated investment outcomes to see if the returns on investments have improved or diminished.
->4.
-As a Returning Visitor, I want to find social media links to see what the company is currently working on.
+4. As a Returning Visitor, I want to find social media links to see what the company is currently working on.
->5.
-As a Returning Visitor, I want to see what current investment opportunities are available.
+5. As a Returning Visitor, I want to see what current investment opportunities are available.

->Frequent User Goals:
+Frequent User Goals:

->1.
-As a Frequent User, I want to check to see if there are any newly added investment opportunities.
+1. As a Frequent User, I want to check to see if there are any newly added investment opportunities.
->2.
-As a Frequent User, I want to check to see if there are any more examples of completed investments.
+2. As a Frequent User, I want to check to see if there are any more examples of completed investments.
->3.
-As a Frequent User, I want to see if there are any new reviews to check the continued trustworthiness of the company.
+3. As a Frequent User, I want to see if there are any new reviews to check the continued trustworthiness of the company.
->4.
-As a Frequent User, I'd like to sign up for a newsletter or be kept informed of investment opportunities.
+4. As a Frequent User, I'd like to sign up for a newsletter or be kept informed of investment opportunities.

 ### Scope